ZacharyTinker/Riverwood-Governance/Bylaws/2024 Bylaws.md

 - The governance authority shall be responsible for overall leadership and oversight of the church based on the principles of servant leadership found in I Peter 5:1-3, Matthew 20:25-28, and Matthew 23:10-11.

-- The governance authority shall appoint all committees deemed necessary.
-The governance authority may fill any vacancies that arise in elected offices.
-These appointed offices will then serve until the next annual election of officers.
-The governance authority shall set the number of each committee according to the church's ministry needs.

 ## Article 7 - Officers [^7]